Open a problem record

 - Click Browse to locate the log or trace file that you want to submit to IBM Support.

-- Click Submit to transfer your file to IBM Technical Support through FTP (ECuRep) and associated with this PMR.
+- Click Submit to transfer your file to IBM Technical Support through HTTPS (ECuRep) and associated with this PMR.

 For new PMRs: